idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial03_verification/step04_mms.md

 ## Introduction

-In practice an exact solution to the problem being solved is not known, since there would be no reason to perform a simulation if the answer is known.
-If the solution is not known then the error can not be known.
-However, it is possible to "manufacture" a solution using a method known as [!ac](MMS).
+In practice an exact solution to the problem being solved is rarely known, since there would be no reason to perform a simulation if the answer is known.
+If the solution is not known then the error cannot be computed.
+However, it is possible to "manufacture" a solution using a method known as the [!ac](MMS).
 In this step of the tutorial the two-dimensional heat equation will be used to simulate a physical system.
 Then using this simulation as a starting point a spatial and temporal convergence study will be performed using the [!ac](MMS).